mountmike/pcloud2gdrive/README.md

     **async ISSUES**

 # Future thoughts:
-- move users db to firestore
+    - move users db to firestore / task processing to a FAAS like Lambda?
     - add task scheduling
     - build out file browser for each cloud storage from within my app
         - CRUD folders